fbpatel/speech_recognition/README.md

 haas85
 DelightRun <changxu.mail@gmail.com>
 maverickagm
-kamushadenes <kamushadenes@hyadesinc.com> (Kamus Hadenes) sbraden <braden.sarah@gmail.com> (Sarah Braden) tb0hdan (Bohdan Turkynewych)
-Thynix <steve@asksteved.com> (Steve Dougherty)

 Please report bugs and suggestions at the issue tracker!

-How to cite this library (APA style):

-    Zhang, A. (2017).
-Speech Recognition (Version 3.7) [Software].
-Available from https://github.com/Uberi/speech_recognition#readme.

-How to cite this library (Chicago style):

-    Zhang, Anthony.
-2017.
-Speech Recognition (version 3.7).

-Also check out the Python Baidu Yuyin API, which is based on an older version of this project, and adds support for Baidu Yuyin.
-Note that Baidu Yuyin is only available inside China.
 License

-Copyright 2014-2017 Anthony Zhang (Uberi).
-The source code for this library is available online at GitHub.
+Copyright 2014-2016 Anthony Zhang (Uberi).

+The source code is available online at GitHub.

-SpeechRecognition is made available under the 3-clause BSD license.
+This program is made available under the 3-clause BSD license.
 See LICENSE.txt in the project's root directory for more information.

-For convenience, all the official distributions of SpeechRecognition already include a copy of the necessary copyright notices and licenses.
-In your project, you can simply say that licensing information for SpeechRecognition can be found within the SpeechRecognition README, and make sure SpeechRecognition is visible to users if they wish to see it.

-SpeechRecognition distributes source code, binaries, and language files from CMU Sphinx.
+This program distributes source code, binaries, and language files from CMU Sphinx.
 These files are BSD-licensed and redistributable as long as copyright notices are correctly retained.
-See speech_recognition/pocketsphinx-data/*/LICENSE*.txt and third-party/LICENSE-Sphinx.txt for license details for individual parts.
+See speech_recognition/pocketsphinx-data/*/LICENSE*.txt and third-party/LICENSE-Sphinx.txt for details concerning individual files.

-SpeechRecognition distributes source code and binaries from PyAudio.
+This program distributes source code and binaries from PyAudio.
 These files are MIT-licensed and redistributable as long as copyright notices are correctly retained.
-See third-party/LICENSE-PyAudio.txt for license details.
+See license files inside third-party/LICENSE-PyAudio.txt for details concerning individual files.

-SpeechRecognition distributes binaries from FLAC - speech_recognition/flac-win32.exe, speech_recognition/flac-linux-x86, and speech_recognition/flac-mac.
-These files are GPLv2-licensed and redistributable, as long as the terms of the GPL are satisfied.
-The FLAC binaries are an aggregate of separate programs, so these GPL restrictions do not apply to the library or your programs that use the library, only to FLAC itself.
-See LICENSE-FLAC.txt for license details.